-- Comparative Politics: Nature and major approaches; political economy and political sociology perspectives; limitations of the comparative method. - State in comparative perspective: Characteristics and changing nature of the State in capitalist and socialist economies, and, advanced industrial and developing societies. - 3.
+- 1. Comparative Politics: Nature and major approaches; political economy and political sociology perspectives; limitations of the comparative method. - 2.
+State in comparative perspective: Characteristics and changing nature of the State in capitalist and socialist economies, and, advanced industrial and developing societies. - 3.
 Politics of Representation and Participation: Political parties, pressure groups and social movements in advanced industrial and developing societies. - 4.
 Globalisation: Responses from developed and developing societies. - 5.
-Approaches to the Study of International Relations: Idealist, Realist, Marxist, Functionalist and Systems theory. - Key concepts in International Relations: National interest, Security and power; Balance of power and deterrence; Transnational actors and collective security; World capitalist economy and globalisation. - 7.
-Changing International Political Order: (a) Rise of super powers; strategic and ideological Bipolarity, arms race and Cold War; nuclear threat; - (b) Non-aligned movement: Aims and achievements: - (c) Collapse of the Soviet Union; Unipolarity and American hegemony; relevance of non-alignment in the contemporary world.
+Approaches to the Study of International Relations: Idealist, Realist, Marxist, Functionalist and Systems theory. - 6.
+Kev concepts in International Relations: National interest, Security and power; Balance of power and deterrence; Transnational actors and collective security; World capitalist economy and globalisation.

-8. Evolution of the International Economic System: From Brettonwoods to WTO; Socialist economies and the CMEA (Council for Mutual Economic Assistance); Third World demand for new international economic order; Globalisation of the world economy. - 9.
-United Nations: Envisaged role and actual record; specialized UN agencies-aims and functioning; need for UN reforms.
+- 7. Changing International Political Order: (a) Rise of super powers; strategic and ideological Bipolarity, arms race and Cold War; nuclear threat; - (b) Non-aligned movement: Aims and achievements; - (c) Collapse of the Soviet Union; Unipolarity and American hegemony; relevance of non-alignment in the contemporary world. - 8.
+Evolution of the International Economic System: From Brettonwoods to WTO; Socialist economies and the CMEA (Council for Mutual Economic Assistance): Third World demand for new international economic order; Globalisation of the world economy. - 9.
+United Nations: Envisaged role and actual record; specialized UN agenciesaims and functioning; need for UN reforms. - 10.
+Regionalisation of World Politics: EU, ASEAN, APEC, SAARC, NAFTA. - 11.
+Contemporary Global Concerns: Democracy, human rights, environment, gender justice, terrorism, nuclear proliferation.